PaulKazalski/Covidgilance_final/Covid-19/README.md

+﻿
+#About this Repository
-﻿This folder contains files that aid in understanding the spread of the Coronavirus throughout the US.
+This folder contains files that aid in understanding the spread of the Coronavirus throughout the US.

 SVC_ML_Model2.ipynb utilizies a support vector machine learning model to fit converted categorical data into numeric data, to predict the daily total Coronavirus cases in the US.